Beatrix Potter is best known as the celebrated children's author and creator of Peter Rabbit.

 Holidays in the Lakes

-The Creation of Peter Rabbit
+The creation of Peter Rabbit

 The Tale of Peter Rabbit was first written as a 'story letter' by Beatrix to the son of a former governess.
 She used her own pet rabbit, Peter, as a model for her drawings.
 As is so often the case with successful authors, she couldn't find a publisher and so had 250 copies of the book printed herself with pen-and-ink line illustrations.
 The publishers Frederick Warne & Co reconsidered, and when the book was published with Beatrix's colour illustrations in 1902, 50,000 copies were sold in just over a year.

-More Lakeland Tales
+More Lakeland tales

 Beatrix published more books in the following years, with the Lake District forming many of the settings, including:

-• The Tale of Squirrel Nutkin, set on Derwentwater.
+• The Tale of Squirrel Nutkin set on Derwentwater.

-• The Tale of Benjamin Bunny, based on the garden at Fawe Park.
+• The Tale of Benjamin Bunny based on the garden at Fawe Park.

-• The Tale of Mrs Tiggy-Winkle, featuring scenery from the Newlands Valley.
+• The Tale of Mrs Tiggy-Winkle featuring scenery from the Newlands Valley.

-Marriage and Personal Loss
+Marriage and personal loss

 Beatrix grew close to her publisher Norman Warne and, in 1905, he asked her to marry him.
 Despite the opposition of her parents, Beatrix accepted, but tragically just four weeks later Norman died of leukaemia.

-Although heartbroken, using her book royalties Beatrix soon bought Hill Top Farm, a working Lake District farm at Near Sawrey.
+Although heartbroken, using her book royalties Beatrix soon brought Hill Top Farm, a working Lake District farm at Near Sawrey.
 She quickly added vast quantities of land and further farms to her collection, and married local solicitor William Heelis in 1913, aged 47.
 Her parents had again been opposed to her choice of husband, until her brother confessed that he had been secretly married for the past 11 years!

-Beatrix as a Farmer and Conservationist
+Beatrix as a farmer and conservationist

 On becoming Mrs Heelis, Beatrix threw herself into Lakeland life and farming, and was particularly interested in breeding Herdwick sheep.
 She became highly respected and was even elected President of the Herdwick Sheep Breeders' Association (an incredible achievement given the role women were expected to play at this time).

 When she died in 1943, she left 4,000 acres of land – including 15 farms and eight cottages – to her husband, which were to be preserved by the National Trust after his death.
-The National Trust now safeguards this important legacy on behalf of the nation and looks after many sites that you can visit today.
+The National Trust now safeguards this important legacy on behalf of the nation and looks after many sites which you can visit today.